 If the problem still occurs, try these solutions-

 Fix-1 Check your usb device for any error-

-If the device is corrupted or there are some bad files which is causing this issue, repairing the device will solve the issue.
+If the device is corrupted or there are some bad files which are causing this issue, repairing the device will solve the issue.

-3. Right click on the USB device and then click on “Properties“.
+2. Right-click on the USB device and click on “Properties“.

-5. Under Error Checking section, click on “Check“.
+5. When you see that the Error Checking section, click on “Check“.